juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 If you're using [Mount by process mode](../introduction.md#by-process), or using CSI Driver prior to v0.10.0, and cannot easily upgrade to v0.10, you can choose to upgrade JuiceFS Client independently, inside the CSI Node Service pod.

-This is only a temporary solution, if DaemonSet pods are recreated, or new nodes are added to Kubernetes cluster, you'll need to run this script again.
+This is only a temporary solution, if CSI Node Service pods are recreated, or new nodes are added to Kubernetes cluster, you'll need to run this script again.

 1. Use this script to replace the `juicefs` binary in `juicefs-csi-node` pod with the new built one: